jdockerty/discord-movie-vote-bot/README.md

 ## Testing

+*TODO: Tests running in pipeline are inconsistent, look into a way to make this consistent.
+Maybe having slight delay before reading bot response?*

 Using GitLab CI for testing, this is activated via repository mirroring to GitLab and using a `.gitlab-ci.yml` file.

 The stages for this pipeline are: